 The street is mostly residential with on street parking and an adjacent open sand parking area.
 The nursery is housed in a large former residential villa with very spacious grounds and several outbuildings which serve a variety of purposes.

 The nursery feels calm and well organised on arrival and we are met by two friendly office staff.
-We are then introduced to Samina Khayari, Group General Manager of Fortes Nurseries and Acting Head of JINS Al Safa.
+We are then introduced to Jedine Hitzeroth, Head of Early Years at JINS Al Safa.

 Wherever possible, class topics will follow the interests of the children – fostering independence and self-awareness by allowing children lots of choices.